Division of Fire

 2006 - 2,498 EMS runs 1994 - 2,169 EMS runs

-Current Volunteer Emergency Medical Technicians (EMT-B): J. Paul Board (also Paul is our Department Chaplain), Sean Chambers, Drew Gallagher, Melissa Echler, Ross Echler, Dan Hengle, Tom Henry, Paul Johnson, Chris King, Tom King, Ray Kozina, Tim Monto, Sean Mouch, Jason Myers, Matt Oehlers, Rick Ottensman, Tom Parker II, Todd Preston (EMT-I), Justin Rippke, Nick Robinson, Mike Stein, Tom Thieman, Zach Thorpe & Chris Young.
+Current Volunteer Emergency Medical Technicians (EMT-B): J. Paul Board (also Paul is our Department Chaplain), Sean Chambers, Drew Gallagher, Melissa Echler, Ross Echler, Dan Hengle, Paul Johnson, Chris King, Ray Kozina, Tim Monto, Sean Mouch, Jason Myers, Matt Oehlers, Rick Ottensman, Tom Parker II, Mike Peachman, Todd Preston (EMT-I), Justin Rippke, Nick Robinson, Mike Stein, Tom Thieman, Zach Thorpe & Chris Young.

 TRAINING: All paramedics are ACLS and CPR certified